matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

-Guardians act as a backstop, and can appoint or remove Spec Core Team members (requiring a 75% consensus threshold between the Guardians) if the Spec Core Team is unable to reach consensus or is failing to align with the Foundation's mission.
+Guardians act as a backstop, and can appoint or remove Spec Core Team members (requiring a 75% consensus threshold between the Guardians) if the Spec Core Team is unable to function or is failing to align with the Foundation's mission.

 It's suggested that one of the Spec Core Team members should also be a Guardian, to facilitate information between the Guardians and the Spec Core Team and